Small-scale pig keeping

 It is illegal to feed pigs with catering waste or kitchen scraps as these can transmit ASF as well as other serious diseases such as foot and mouth disease and classical swine fever.

 We have a number of resources to help, which you can access below, as well as videos that explain what ASF is, how to prevent it and the clinical signs to look out for.
-They also address the impact ASF could have on the industry, in terms of both commercial and rare breed pigs.
+They also address the impact ASF could have on the industry, in terms of both commercial and rare breed pigs, and our export market.